 - Vision Plan

 - Long Term Disability Benefit.
-SUNY Rockland Community College agrees to pay the full cost for 10I?-g term disability benefits for RCCFA members.
+SUNY Rockland Community College agrees to pay the full cost for long term disability benefits for RCCFA members.

 Article XVI Retirement Benefits